DMPRoadmap/roadmap/README.md

 ## DMP Roadmap

 DMP Roadmap is a Data Management Planning tool.
-It allows users to create data management plans using funder-specific templates and institutional guidance.
-Once a user completes a plan he/she can download and insert it into a grant proposal.

 Management and development of DMP Roadmap is jointly provided by the Digital Curation Centre (DCC), http://www.dcc.ac.uk/, and the University of California Curation Center (UC3), http://www.cdlib.org/services/uc3/

-The tool has four main functions
+The tool has four main functions:

 1. To help create and maintain different versions of Data Management Plans;
 2. To provide useful guidance on data management issues and how to meet research funders' requirements;
 3. To export attractive and useful plans in a variety of formats;
 4. To allow collaborative work when creating Data Management Plans.

 #### Current Release
 v.0.1.0